tlswg/tls13-spec/draft-ietf-tls-tls13.md

 handshake_messages

-: All of the data from all messages in this handshake (not including any HelloRequest messages) up to, but not including, this message.
+: All of the data from all messages in this handshake (not including any HelloRetryRequest messages) up to, but not including, this message.
 This is only data visible at the handshake layer and does not include record layer headers.
 This is the concatenation of all the Handshake structures as defined in